kostya-zero/kostya-zero/README.md

 - A programmer and a system administrator.
 - Using Rust and TypeScript.
-Learning Go and C++.
+Learning Go.

 <div class="badges">
     <a href="https://github.com/kostya-zero/neovim">